-These provisions are not intended to require notifications to the NSF of the routine use of the awardee's services and facilities by foreign investigators or the routine use of foreign facilities by awardee staff in accordance with the awardee's standard policies and procedures.
+These provisions are not intended to require notifications to the NSF of the routine use of the grantee's services and facilities by foreign investigators or the routine use of foreign facilities by grantee staff in accordance with the grantee's standard policies and procedures.

-58. Government Permits and Activities Abroad
+57. Government Permits and Activities Abroad

-a.
-For awards that include activities requiring permits from appropriate Federal, State or local government authorities, the awardee should obtain any required permits prior to undertaking the proposed activities.

-b.
-The awardee must comply with the laws and regulations of any foreign country in which research is to be conducted.
-Areas of potential concern include:

-- (1) requirements for advance approval to conduct research or surveys; - (2) special arrangements for the participation of foreign scientists and engineers; and - (3) special visas for persons engaged in research or studies.
-NSF does not assume responsibility for awardee compliance with the laws and regulations of the country in which the work is to be conducted.

-c.
-The awardee also should assure that activities carried on outside the US are coordinated as necessary with appropriate US and foreign government authorities and that necessary licenses, permits or approvals are obtained prior to undertaking the proposed activities.
+- a.
+For awards that include activities requiring permits from appropriate Federal, State or local government authorities, the grantee should obtain any required permits prior to undertaking the proposed activities. - b.
+The grantee must comply with the laws and regulations of any foreign country in which research is to be conducted.
+Areas of potential concern include: - (1) requirements for advance approval to conduct research or surveys; - (2) special arrangements for the participation of foreign scientists and engineers; and - (3) special visas for persons engaged in research or studies.
+NSF does not assume responsibility for grantee compliance with the laws and regulations of the country in which the work is to be conducted. - c.
+The grantee also should assure that activities carried on outside the US are coordinated as necessary with appropriate US and foreign government authorities and that necessary licenses, permits or approvals are obtained prior to undertaking the proposed activities.